mpneuried/simple-dynamo/README.md

 - **fnCreateHash**: *( `Function` optional: default = `new UUID` )*
 Method to generate a custom hash key.
 - **combineTableTo**: *( `String` optional )*
 Option to combine multiple models into one dynamo-table.
 Makes sense if you want to pay only one table.
 Combinations are not allowed for tables of different types ( Hash-table and HashRange-table ) and you have to use the same hashKey and rangeKey.
 The module will handle all interactions with the models transparent, so you only have to define this option.
+*Note:* If you use this feature and predefine the id/hash you have to add the `name` of the table in front of every id/hash.
 - **overwriteExistingHash**: *( `Boolean` optional: default = true )*
 Overwrite a item on `create` of an existing hash.
 - **removeMissing**: *( `Boolean` optional: default = true )*